seqan/sharg-parser/README.md

 -->
 [twitter_link]: https://twitter.com/seqanlib

-The Sharg argument parser offers a neat and easy-to-use library for argument parsing with C++.
-With sharg your command line interface can be customized to your specific needs and validated in a single line.
-Futhermore, the library provides helpful templates and makes even subcommanding feel effortless.
-For more information, details and a tutorial on how to use our features, please see our [online documentation](https://sharg.vercel.app/usr/html/index.html).
+The Sharg argument parser offers a neat and easy-to-use library for argument parsing in C++.
+With Sharg, your command line interface can be customized to your specific needs and validated in a single line.
+Furthermore, the library provides helpful templates and makes even subcommands feel effortless.
+For more information, details, and a tutorial on how to use our features, please see our [online documentation](https://sharg.vercel.app/usr/html/index.html).

-If you are working in the field of sequence analysis, we recommend to use the [seqan3 library](https://github.com/seqan/seqan3), which does not only contain sharg, but also offers a wide range of bioinformatics related C++ features.
+If you are working in the field of sequence analysis, we recommend using the [SeqAn3 library](https://github.com/seqan/seqan3), which does not only contain Sharg, but also offers a wide range of bioinformatics-related C++ features.

 ## Dependencies